 Figures 8-10 show how existing technology capacity (blue) and new technology additions (green) are explicitly represented in the model.
 The iron and steel sector, shown in Figure 8, currently produces steel using a range of technologies and fuels.
 Existing technologies and plants can be retrofit to improve efficiencies.
 New technologies are also available, allowing the efficiency of production in new plants to be higher.
 The non-metallic minerals sector (Figure 9) includes the production of cement, glass, lime, and bricks.
 The pulp and paper (P&P) (Figure 10) sector produces paper, paper products, and dissolving pulp.
 Steam is a critical component of the energy and process systems for the P&P sector, and biomass residue and production waste are often used as feedstocks for boilers in the pulping process.
 The Ferroalloys sector (Figure 11) includes the production of Ferro-Chrome, Ferro-Silicon, Ferro-Manganese, and other Manganese alloys in South Africa.
 The production is ferro-chrome, which is used in the manufacture of stainless steel, dominated ferro-alloy production in South Africa.
 The majority of energy consumed in the production of ferro-alloys is used in electric arc furnaces which heat a mixture of ore, fluxes and reducing agents (coke and/or coal) for smelting into metal alloy product.
 Due to the difficulty of accessing information and data for this sector, the ferroalloy industry in SATIM is represented by a single technology – the electric arc furnace (shown in Figure 11).
+The Aluminium sector is also carved out of the non-ferrous metals sector and is characterised as a single technology consuming electricity to produce Aluminium, with associated process emissions.
+This is because the Aluminium sector is quite a large consumer of electricity and its activity is not strictly linked to the rest of the non-ferrous metals industry, nor with the rest of the South African economy.